xquery-go/bank-backend/README.md

 A mini backend implementation of a basic banking system built with Go & PostgreSQL along with utilising modern development practices.

-## Project Overview

-This project is a hands-on exploration of backend development best practices and new concepts.
-It implements core banking functionalities while focusing on learning:

 - Database design and SQL with PostgreSQL
 - Database migration management
 - Containerisation with Docker